almoshen/DeepSDF/README.md

 ```
 python plot_log.py -e <experiment_directory>
 ```
+Or colab_plot_log.ipynb <br>

-By default, this will plot the loss but other values can be shown using the `--type` flag.
+By default, this will plot the loss but other values can be shown using the `--type` flag.<br>
+"epoch", "loss", "learning_rate", "timing", "latent_magnitude", "param_magnitude"

 ##### Continuing from a Saved Optimization State